exercism/javascript/exercises/concept/regular-chatbot/.docs/instructions.md

 Just remove the emoji string.
 Do not attempt to adjust the whitespace.

-For this particular challenge, use only the `newRexEp` constructor for storing the regular expression.
+For this particular challenge, use constructor syntax for creating the regular expression.

 ```javascript
 removeEmoji("I love playing videogames emoji3465 it's one of my hobbies");